constcut/aurals/README.md

 # mtherapp
-Engine for music therapy applications
+Engine for music and voice applications, including music therapy